 Race Equality Charter Development updates

 New governance committee for the Race Equality Charter

 Advance HE welcomes the Race Equality Charter Review Phase 2 report

 Race Equality Charter Governance Committee

 The Race Equality Governance Committee will provide assurance, expert advice and guidance to the Advance HE Board on matters relating to the transformation and ongoing enhancement of the Race Equality Charter in the UK.
-Advance HE is seeking expressions of interest for outstanding vacancies, find out more by clicking the below button.

 Race Equality Charter Review: Phase 2 report

 Douglas Oloyede consultants publish their findings on the impact and process of the Race Equality Charter (REC).

 The Phase 2 report, coupled with the previous independent work undertaken by Dr Nicola Rollock in Phase 1, provides Advance HE valuable understanding of what aspects of the Charter should be explored and developed further to ensure REC members are best supported in their race equality efforts.

 The Race Equality Charter underwent two phases of an overarching review.
 The first phase was led by Dr Nicola Rollock who is a specialist in racial justice in education and the workplace.
 Dr Rollock completed this phase of the review in 2019.